codacy/docs/docs/organizations/managing-security-and-risk.md

 === "Jira Cloud"

-    Codacy automatically opens a new item when it detects a new Jira issue with a "security" label.
+    Codacy opens a new item when it detects a new Jira issue with a "security" label.

-    Codacy automatically closes an item when it detects that the associated Jira issue is marked as Closed.
+    Codacy closes an item when it detects that the associated Jira issue is marked as Closed.

     !!! note
         -   Codacy retrieves updates from Jira once a day.